eclipse-theia/theia-website/src/docs/user_ai.md

 - **Copilot: Sign In** — Initiates the OAuth device flow authentication
 - **Copilot: Sign Out** — Signs out and clears stored credentials

+#### For Adopters and Downstream Projects

+If you are building a downstream product on the Theia platform and want to include the Copilot integration, please refer to the [Adopting the Copilot Integration](/docs/theia_ai/#github-copilot-integration) section in the Theia AI documentation for important configuration requirements.

 ### OpenAI (Hosted by OpenAI)

-To enable the use of OpenAI, you need to create an API key in your OpenAI API account (https://platform.openai.com/) and enter it in the settings AI-features => OpenAiOfficial (see the screenshot below).
+To enable the use of OpenAI, you need to create an API key in your OpenAI API account (<https://platform.openai.com/>) and enter it in the settings AI-features => OpenAiOfficial (see the screenshot below).
 **Please note:** By using this preference the Open AI API key will be stored in clear text on the machine running Theia.
 Use the environment variable `OPENAI_API_KEY` to set the key securely.
 Please also note that creating an API key requires a paid subscription, and using these models may incur additional costs.
 Be sure to monitor your usage carefully to avoid unexpected charges.
 We have not yet optimized the AI assistants in the Theia IDE for token usage.